 For each file system and workload, we first trace the block write access pattern.
 We then repeat the workload multiple times, each time configuring the fault injector to fail the ith write access to a given sector or block.
 We only fail a single block or sector within the block in each iteration.
-We use blockviz to analyze the traces and SystemTap [25] to examine the state of relevant buffer heads and pages associated with data or metadata in the file system.
+We use a combination of offline tools (debugfs and xfs_db) and documentation to map each block to its respective file system data structure.
+We use SystemTap [22] to examine the state of relevant buffer heads and pages associated with data or metadata in the file system.

-3.2.5 Behavior Inference.
+3.2.3 Behavior Inference

 We answer the following questions for each file system: Basics of fsync Failures: